 - With the acquisition of Booking.com, Agoda, and TravelJigsaw, Booking Holdings has been focusing on developing its international operations.
-Booking Holdings' international business constituted more than 85% of its gross bookings in 2019, as compared to 70% in 2010.
+Booking Holdings' international business constituted around 88% of its gross bookings in 2020, as compared to 70% in 2010.

 - The rising income levels and expanding middle class, combined with high population growth rates in emerging economies such as China, India, and South-East Asia is expected to contribute to an increasing number of people traveling to and from these regions.

 - The extremely competitive online travel industry in the U.S. has led to lower revenue margins and high promotional spending, thereby eroding operating margins in the industry.
 Booking Holdings' key rival, Expedia, acquired its marketing partner Travelocity and acquired Orbitz (the third largest OTA player in the U.S.), among others.

 - The relatively low internet penetration in Europe (63.2%) and the Asia Pacific (27.5%) as compared to the U.S. (78.6%), presents a huge upside to the online travel industry in these countries, as customers increasingly access the internet for making travel plans.

 - The lack of standardization in travel services outside the U.S., along with a fragmented lodging industry in Europe and Asia Pacific, leaves much scope for premium pricing.
 Hence, Booking Holdings stands to make higher revenue margins from its international business.

 The following factors determine the fate of the online travel industry: